pluralsight/guides/draft/microsoft-net/creating-file-packages-in-c/article.md

 ## Packaging Utility

-First of all, our package utility will have 3 classes.
+Our packaging utility will have 3 classes.

 1. A `FilePackage` class to hold information about our file packages.
 2. A `FilePackageWriter` class to write file packages.